fdieulle/pandasnet/README.md

 ## Features

-To load the converter you need to import the pacakge once in your python environment.
+To load the converter you need to import the package once in your python environment.
 If the dotnet clr isn't started yet through the pytonnet package the import will.

 ```python